About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 - Red Pill alpha male charicature

-Sometimes it fels like the best course of action was a charicature of an “alpha male”.
+Sometimes it feels like what was presented as the ideal behavior was a caricature of an “alpha male”.

-For example, the author says that if the girl wants to break up with you, the alpha male walks away (right away) with his head held high.
+For example, the author says that if the girl wants to break up with you, the alpha male walks away (immediately) with his head held high.

-It’s defensive, childish, and weak ego-protection to walk away at the first sign things aren’t going your way.
+Immediate action is often over-reaction.
+Especially when over-the-top.
+It’s a form of (weak) ego-protection to walk away at the first sign things aren’t going your way.

-In another example, the “strong alpha” responds to a woman’s disrespect by knocking a wine glass on the table, spilling it on her, and then saying “that’s for being a bitch” right before leaving.
+In another example, the “strong alpha” responds to a woman’s disrespect by knocking a wine glass on the table, spilling it on her, and blurting “that’s for being a bitch” right before leaving.

-That’s not a great frame control, and not a very good, socially dexterous way of being assertive and drawing one’s boundaries effectively.
+I totally agree one should never allow disrespectful behavior to be unchecked.
+But that’s, again, an overreaction.
+It’s not a great frame control, and not a socially dexterous way of being assertive and drawing one’s boundaries effectively.

 The author provides hard and fast rules on what works.